Pecan Crusted Salmon

 Instructions

-• Put salmon and milk in a zip loc bag for 10 min.
+• Put salmon and milk in a zip loc bag or other container for 10 min.
 Take out salmon and discard milk.

 Nutrition Information